Facebook Page engagement custom audiences and step by step instructions on how to create the custom audience.

 - People who saved your page or any post

 You can also as shown in the video specify a date range.
-So for example you may want to create a custom audience of people who have clicked an call to action button within the last 60 days.
+So, for example, you may want to create a custom audience of people who have clicked a call to action button within the last 60 days.

 By choosing a specific time your custom audience will always be changing as the days go on as this is a dynamic feature.

 Curious…..are you using Facebook page engagement custom audiences?
 If so I’d love to hear how you are using it in your marketing in the comments section below.